-In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 65.2%.
-This is a higher percent living alone than we found in 99.5% of all U.S. neighborhoods.
+Also, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 74.0%.
+This is a higher percent living alone than we found in 99.9% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

 In addition, the Fort Point neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 100.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Did you know that the Fort Point neighborhood has more Iranian and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Fort Point neighborhood has more Iranian and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 12.5% of this neighborhood's residents have Iranian ancestry and 8.1% have Russian ancestry.
+In fact, 14.0% of this neighborhood's residents have Iranian ancestry and 6.3% have Arab ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.